What is Cornell University and what is Information Technology @ Cornell?

 What you will do:

-You as the Web Developer will play a key role on the Custom Development Team at Cornell where you will help to make our client's visions a reality.
+You as the Senior Web Designer will play a key role on the Custom Development Team at Cornell where you will help to make our client's visions a reality.
 Cornell is a large institution and the Custom Develop team supports a wide range of projects.
 These could be anything from a faculty member looking to create a new web page for their research to one our colleges requesting a complete overhaul of their web presence.
-Regardless of the scope of the request you will strive to utilize your vast knowledge of development skills to provide our clients with the most robust solutions possible to address their needs.
+Regardless of the scope of the request you will strive to ensure that premium design services are being offered which includes designing the site look & feel, architecture, paper and electronic prototypes, unique navigation features and graphics.
 Additionally, you will:

-Collaborate - Collaboration is key!You will develop effective working partnership's with Project Manager, UX Specialists, QA Specialist and programmers across campus to deliver phenomenal end products
+Collaborate - Collaboration is key!You will develop effective working partnership's with Project Managers, UX Specialists, Developers across campus to deliver unparalleled design solutions

 You will explain all this technical ‘stuff’ to less-technical stakeholders